Many online private pilot ground school courses exist, and selecting the right one is strenuous for student pilots on a budget.

 You will have access to all the platforms by just paying once.

 How Sporty’s course stands out from others?

 The unique thing about this course is the test prep database.
 Sporty’s has 1000 questions for students to practice and a detailed explanation in clear English after answering a question.

 CFI from sporty’s includes why an answer is right and wrong.

 As a pioneer in pilot goods, Gleim aviation did not make a comprehensive pilot training course online for private pilots.

 This course is for newbie student pilots to prepare themselves for the FAA knowledge test.

 Gleim aviation confidently promises you a refund of your money if you do not pass the FAA knowledge test in your first attempt.

 Sounds fair enough.

-If you can pass your FAA knowledge test with just one attempt, you do not need the course anymore.
+If you can pass your FAA knowledge test with just one attempt, you no longer need the course.